 Giddy up and start planning your road trip.

-Collect your jaw from the pavement as you round each bend and rise from Lake Louise in Banff National Park to Jasper nestled in it's gentle namesake Jasper National Park.
-Icefields Parkway route has earned a reputation and it’s easy to see why with more than 100 ancient glaciers, turquoise lakes, and abundant wildlife along the journey.
-This Banff road trip provides no shortage of places to stop to take yet another photo, hike to see it all from a new angle or breathe in the fresh mountain air.
-Stop by the Columbia Icefield to explore the Athabasca Glacier — the most visited glacier in North America — then take some time to explore the mountain town of Jasper.
+Collect your jaw from the pavement as your round each bend and rise from Lake Louise in Banff National Park to Jasper nestled in it's gentle namesake Jasper National Park.
+Icefields Parkway route has earned a reputation and it's easy to see why with more than 100 ancient glaciers, turquoise lakes, and abundant wildlife along the journey.
+There is no shortage of places to stop to take yet another photo, hike to see it all from a new angle or breathe in the fresh mountain air.
+Stop by the Columbia Icefield to explore the Athabasca Glacier -- the most visited glacier in North America -- then take some time to explore the mountain town of Jasper.
 A few other tips: look for parked vehicles parked on shoulders (likely looking at wildlife), stay within your vehicle when you too stop for wildlife, fill up your tank in Lake Louise and stay on established trails to protect the vegetation.

 Take me to the mountains.
 Start planning your road trip.

-After you’ve checked off Banff and Jasper, you’re likely left wanting more.
-If you’re heading out on another road trip from Calgary, Kananaskis Country delivers.
-Traveling to the east, you’ll find a ton of provincial parks (nine to be exact), as well as a bevvy of wildlife — including bears and moose!
+After you've checked on Banff and Jasper, you're likely left wanting more and luckily Kananaskis Country delivers.
+Outside of Calgary and traveling to the east, you'll find a ton of provincial parks (9 to be exact), as well as a bevvy of wildlife -- including bears and moose!
 The region offers year-round adventures for all ages and abilities.
-Bike, stroll, paddle, hike, fish, camp, climb, horseback ride, snowshoe, ski, snowmobile or snow sled — the options are endless.
-Plus, if you’re looking for more excitement, you can extend this journey (by about 297 kilometres) into a Banff road trip if you haven’t already checked it out.
+Bike, stroll, paddle, hike, fish, camp, climb, horseback ride, snowshoe, ski, snowmobile or snow sled - the options are endless.
+Plus, if you're looking for more excitement, you can extend this trip (by about 185 miles) to Banff if you haven't already checked it out.

 Starting point: Calgary